European Parliament backs Brexit trade deal and hails ‘new era’

 Von der Leyen says vote ‘marks the foundation of a strong and close partnership with the UK’

-European Commission president Ursula von der Leyen welcomed the vote, but warned that ‘faithful implementation is essential’.
-Photograph: Thierry Monasse/Bloomberg

-Boris Johnson’s post-Brexit trade deal has cleared its final hurdle after the European Parliament overwhelmingly voted to back it.
+The post-Brexit trade deal between the EU and the UK has cleared its final hurdle after the European Parliament overwhelmingly voted to back it.

 MEPs in Brussels gave their consent to the deal by 660 votes to five, with 32 abstentions.